Religious Representation in the House of Lords

 The NSS maintains that retaining the bench of bishops or extending religious representation by selection on religious grounds alone would be inimical to the Government's stated aim of 'modernisation' and would be an affront to democracy.

 After over a century of decline in religious attendance in Britain the claim that Bishops — or any other religious representatives — speak for any significant constituency is clearly far off the mark.
-Less that 2% of the British population now attend Anglican services on the average Sunday.
+Less than 2% of the British population now attend Anglican services on the average Sunday.
 By 2050 this figure is forecast to drop to just 0.3% of the population.

 In an increasingly secular society the role of religious representatives in our legislature has become increasingly irrelevant, and has in fact stood in the way of progressive legislation.